Solar vs. Wind Energy in Arizona: A Homeowners Guide for 2025

 Solving the Duck Curve: Solar and Wind Working Together

-The duck curve, as analyzed by California ISO, presents a challenge for utility companies.
+The Solar Panel Duck Curve, as analyzed by California ISO, presents a challenge for utility companies.
 This occurs when solar production peaks during midday but doesn’t align with evening energy demand.
 The U.S. Department of Energy outlines how solar and wind can work together to address this:

 The Complementary Nature of Solar and Wind